 1. Break the cycle

 Emotional eating can quickly become a downward spiral.
 As soon as you become conscious of the fact that you are eating for emotional reasons, make a commitment to yourself to break the cycle.
-Setting the intention is the first step of overcoming emotional eating.
+Setting the intention is the first step to overcoming emotional eating.

 2. Feel your emotions